THE MUDDLE FAMILIES

 Jean’s third marriage was to her last husband’s brother Percy Charles Rumbel.
 Percy was the son of Henry Augustus and Julia Susan Barbara Rumbel, and he had been born in 1926.

-John and Sarah Ann’s tenth child was Mabel Muddle, known as Rosie, who was born at Tillegra near Dungog in New South Wales on 14 August 1896.
-When she was 18 years old Mabel married 24-year-old Kenneth James Muddle/Young at Tillegra near Dungog on 19 August 1914 by the Presbyterian religion.
-Kenneth was then a labourer and they were both living at Tillegra.
+John and Sarah Ann’s tenth child was Mabel Muddle, known as Rosie, who was born at Telegra (modern spelling Tillegra) in the district of Munni on the Williams River about 8 miles north of Dungog in New South Wales on 14 August 1896.
+When she was 18 years old Mabel married 24-year-old Kenneth James Young at Telegra on 19 August 1914 by the Presbyterian religion.
+Kenneth was then a labourer and they were both living at Telegra.
 Kenneth was Mabel's 1st cousin once removed.
 Mabel and Kenneth had three children born between 1915 and 1920 before Kenneth petitioned for divorce in 1922, their marriage was dissolved on 3 June 1924.
-See the section on Kenneth James Muddle/Young on the page headed ‘Henry & Mary Muddle’s Family’ for Kenneth’s ancestry, and details of Kenneth and Mabel’s three children.
+See the section on Kenneth James Young on the page headed ‘Henry & Mary Muddle’s Family’ for Kenneth’s ancestry, and details of Kenneth and Mabel’s three children.

 Kenneth’s second marriage, at the age of 34, was to 35-year-old spinster Emily Dickie at 139 Castlereagh Street in Sydney on 18 October 1924 by the Methodist religion.
 Kenneth was then a labourer living at Darlinghurst in Sydney, and Emily was a dressmaker living in Sydney.
 Emily was the daughter of Joseph and Ellen Dickie, and she had been born at Brisbane in Queensland in 1889.
 Kenneth and Emily didn't have any children.
 Emily died in Burwood registration district in Sydney during 1945, when she was about 56 years old.
 Kenneth was a foreman biscuit maker.
 He had been living with his sister Marjorie and her husband at 22 Burchmore Road in Manly Vale, Sydney when he died in Rockcastle Private Hospital, Harbord, Sydney on 24 August 1964, at the age of 74, from congestive cardiac failure, lobar pneumonia and diabetes.
 Kenneth was cremated at the Northern Suburbs Crematorium on 25 August 1964.